 You can certainly catch snapper whilst land-based fishing but be prepared to put in long hours.
 It is very rewarding when you catch a good size snapper by land.
 For most, you can’t beat having your own boat and heading inshore or offshore.
 Traditional snapper fishing meant anchoring up in a known location or trusty GPS mark, then spreading out some rods, berleying up, and waiting in anticipation for one of the rods to buckle.
 If you didn’t get a bite, then you might consider moving to another spot and repeating the same process.

 However, thanks to technological advancements much of that has changed.
-Local anglers are using their high-tech sounders searching for snapper like hunters on the move, fishing where the fish are.
+Local anglers are using their high-tech sounders to search for snapper, fishing where the fish are.
 Sounders on the market are more advanced and affordable than ever before and anglers are taking advantage of this improved technology to locate schools of fish.
-Once the fish are located under the boat just drop you baits or work your plastics right on top of them.
+Once the fish are located under the boat just drop your baits or work your plastics right on top of them.
 Below is a video showing how we used our sounder to find a huge school of pinkie snapper in Port Phillip Bay.

 Fishing gear to target snapper